Frank O'Dea

 Francis O’Dea, OC (born 1945 in Montreal) is a Canadian entrepreneur, humanitarian and author.
 He left a lifestyle of homeless panhandling and in 1975 co-founded the Second Cup chain of coffee stores with Tom Culligan.

-He is currently the Chair of the Bauen Group of Companies and is chair of the board of CUSO International CUSO International.
-He regularly speaks professionally on the subjects of his personal and business life.
+He is the chair of the Bauen Group of Companies and of CUSO International Cuso International.

-He was involved with the founding of Proshred Holdings Ltd,. an international document destruction service (1986), and Samaritan Air Service, a regional air ambulance service (1989).
+He was involved with the founding of Proshred Holdings Ltd, an international document destruction service (1986), and Samaritan Air Service, a regional air ambulance service (1989).